rocket-pool/old.docs.rocketpool.net/src/guides/node/cli-intro.md

 This will record you as opted-in in the Rocket Pool contracts and automatically change your Validator Client's `fee recipient` from your node's distributor contract to the Smoothing Pool contract.

+Note that once you opt in, there is a **28 day cooldown** (one full rewards interval length) until you can opt out.

 ### `leave-smoothing-pool`
 ```
 rocketpool node leave-smoothing-pool
 ```

+This will opt you out of the Smoothing Pool if you're currently opted in, and have waited at least 28 days after opting in.
+Once **the next epoch after the current epoch** is finalized, it will automatically change your node's `fee recipient` from the Smoothing Pool back to your node's distributor contract.
+This is to ensure you don't get penalized for front-running the exit process when you see that you have a proposal coming up.

 ### `initialize-fee-distributor`
 To initialize your node's distributor, simply run this new command: